How to convert PNG to PDF online

 Quality & file size: PNG to PDF

-Both PNG and PDF use lossless compression, so no quality is lost in conversion.
-The output PDF file will be visually identical to the PNG source.
+Both PNG and PDF use lossless encoding, so no image quality is lost in conversion.
+The output PDF will render your PNG at exactly the same pixel dimensions and colour values as the source.

 Frequently asked questions